hopeCAg/Threat-Hunt---Second-Vector/README.md

 **Question:** Someone on the bridge wants to reset m.smith's password and call it done.
 You know better.
 Tell me why a password reset alone doesn't lock this attacker out, and what action has to come first.

-**Answer: The refresh token survives a password reset — revoking sessions is what actually kills it**
+**Answer: The refresh token survives a password reset; revoking sessions is what actually kills it**

 | | |
 |---|---|